-Dr. Yong Im Lee Federle has performed numerous solo and chamber recitals throughout South America and the United States, including piano solo recitals at the Piedmont Concert Artists Series in High Point, Chilean National Library, Teatro Municipal in Ciudad de Treinta y Tres, Uruguay, and the United Nations Headquarters in Santiago, Chile.
+Dr. Yong Im Lee Federle has performed numerous solo and chamber recitals throughout South America and the United States, including piano solo recitals at the Piedmont Concert Artists Series in High Point, Wake Forest University, Chilean National Library, Teatro Municipal in Ciudad de Treinta y Tres, Uruguay, and the United Nations Headquarters in Santiago, Chile.
 She has appeared as a soloist with the University Symphony Orchestra at UNC Greensboro, the Orquesta Sinfónica de Concepción, the Orquesta Santa Cecilia de Chillán, and Indiana University South Bend Philharmonic Orchestra.
 The press has described her performances as “white hot” and “with command and intensity.”

 She is a frequent adjudicator and has given lecture-recitals at numerous conferences throughout the state, including at the UNC-G Focus on Piano Literature, the regional conference at the Mid-Atlantic Chapter of the College Music Society, and NCMTA Annual Conference.
 Areas of current research and interest include the solo piano works by Pedro Humberto Allende, Enrique Soro, and Chilean piano literature.